PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 19 May 2024 16:54:38 GMT
+⏰ Updated on Tue, 21 May 2024 16:39:47 GMT

-💭 Thought: Mungkin membuat catatan harian tentang pengalamanku ngoding.
+💭 Thought: Mungkin aku butuh snack sambil ngoding.